 Climatic change, urbanisation and an ageing population is placing increasing pressure on the built environment to support the varying needs of our cities, towns and communities.

 BRE Centre for Resilience works to deliver fast and appropriate responses to climate and societal change, extreme weather and other unforeseen disruptions to homes, commercial buildings and infrastructure.

 Call us on +443333218811 if you would like to know more about our expertise or need help with a specific issue – or email [email protected].

-We provide a place for the sector to research, learn, develop new standards and create the next generation of resilience within our built environment and our communities.’
+‘to provide a place for the stakeholders to collaborate, research, learn, develop new standards and approaches that create the next generation of resilience within our built environment and our communities.’

 The BRE Centre for Resilience supports the wider aim of the BRE Group to build a better world, protecting people, and creating better, safer places.
 We do this through:

 - Conducting research in resilience across the built environment

 - Trialling and testing innovations for people, products and places

 - Communication and dissemination knowledge and lessons learned

 - Developing new training and accreditation programmes to upskill the sector